DevoInc/genesys-ui/packages/core/stories/partials/spacingProps.md

 In a flex structure, we can apply spacing to margin or padding properties on any edge (top, right, bottom, and left).

-When assigning values to spacing props, such as 'spacing', 'vSpacing', or 'hSpacing' of flex container components or assigning layout style props to FlexItem, Box, or any layout component, values must be selected from a predefined list.
+When assigning values to spacing props, such as 'spacing', 'vSpacing', or 'hSpacing' of flex container components or assigning layout style props to Flex.Item, Box, or any layout component, values must be selected from a predefined list.

 This list includes values such as '0', 'auto', 'inherit', 'cmp-xxs', 'cmp-xs',